Social Learning under Platform Influence: Consensus and Persistent Disagreement: Extensions and Simulations

 \subsection{Impact of Initial Polarization on the Likelihood of Consensus}

-In the discussion following Theorem \ref{thm:equal-a-init-char}, we argue that \textit{low-polarization initial opinions lead to lower consensus probabilities} in the two-agent system (when the agents' initial opinions have opposite signs).
-In Theorem \ref{Thm:Main} we show that this insight extends to the stochastic block model with two blocks for large and connected networks.
-In this section we show that this insight extends also for small stochastic block networks with random initial opinions and the political blogs network.
+In this section we show that \textit{low-polarization initial opinions generally lead to lower consensus probabilities} for a stochastic block network with random initial opinions and for the political blogs network (see the discussion after Theorem \ref{thm:equal-a-init-char}).
 We consider a stochastic block model with parameters $(n,p_s,p_d) = (32, 1/4, 1/8)$.
 We use the parameters $b = 0.05$, and $\mathcal{D}_L \equiv \text{Unif}[-h,0], \mathcal{D}_R \equiv \text{Unif}[0,h]$ for $h \in \{0.1, 0.2, \dots, 3.0\}$.
 The mean initial polarization between a left and a right agent is $h/2-(-h/2)=h$.
 We simulate the system $N = 10000$ times.
 If $m$ instances are consensus, we compute the 95\% confidence interval as $p \pm 2 \sqrt{p(1-p)/N}$ where $p = m/N$.
 Figure~\ref{fig:init-pol-prob} shows that consensus probability is increasing in the initial polarization $h$ for the stochastic block model and the political blogs network.